Workplace burnout is reportedly on the rise and there is lots being said about what to do about it. What happens if there's a simpler option?

 Obvious - I know.
 But not so much when you’ve been challenged from the top of the office chain to get this circulated yesterday.

 There is much to consider here and I like starting off with understanding the multiple uses of this workbook across the employee journey.
-While most orgs choose to incorporate their vision, mission and culture within their “ways of work guide”, I actually like keeping them separate, though fully aligned and living side by side.
+While most orgs choose to incorporate their vision, mission and culture within their “defining company culture guide”, I actually like keeping them separate, though fully aligned and living side by side.
 Hybrid versions work well too.

 To get going, and because frankly we all have too much to read, I suggest keeping it simple with: